brink-daniel/ssms-object-explorer-menu/README.md

 The following settings are available for each menu item:
 * Confirm - Ask confirmation to continue before executing script or tsql statement
 * Context - Tree node level where to display the menu item.
+For example:
      - All
 	 - Server
 	 - Server/DatabasesFolder